 Before you can start paying off your debt, you need to get your budget in order.
 If you don't have a budget, now is the time to create one.
-There are ton of free resources that can teach you how to budget and how to pay off your credit card debt, like Mint.com or Level Money, which track and categorize your spending, as well as set financial goals.
+There are a ton of free resources that can teach you how to budget and how to pay off your credit card debt, like Mint.com, which tracks and categorizes your spending, as well as set financial goals.

 Related: 5 common causes of credit card debt